mmcint/mmcint.github.io/_pages/resume.md

 ---

-Data science leader skilled in developing and deploying advanced AI, machine learning, and large language model solutions across a variety of industries.
-Skilled in building and operationalizing NLP applications, generative AI, and predictive analytics using Python, SQL, and modern cloud platforms.
-Motivated problem solver with a hacker mentality who thrives on transforming complex data challenges into real-world solutions that make an impact.
+Experienced data science leader with a track record of developing and deploying AI, machine learning, and large language model solutions across a range of industries.
+Skilled in building and operationalizing natural language processing applications, generative AI, and predictive analytics using Python, SQL, and modern cloud platforms.
+Brings a hands-on, hacker mentality to problem solving, with a focus on turning complex data challenges into practical, high-impact solutions.

 Work experience
 ======